“You can’t add days to your life, but you can add life to your days.”

 My love for travel started in the back of my grandpa's 1970s pea soup green Ford truck, Airstream in tow, on summer road trips to Disneyland and Yosemite.
 Those trips gave me a sense of wonder, curiosity, and freedom—they're core memories I'll carry forever.

-Over the years, I’ve traveled a lot—both with and without my kids.
-We go to Disneyland, visit local Bay Area spots, and, most recently, traveled to Japan.
+Over the years, I've traveled a lot—both with and without my kids.
+We go to Disneyland, visit local Bay Area spots, and, most recently, traveled to Japan and Amsterdam.
 I want my kids to see the world, gain confidence through travel, and experience the joy and excitement that comes from exploring new places.
 I also want to help other families like mine feel empowered and inspired to do the same.

-I’m also a big believer in solo parent trips.
-Taking time to recharge and reconnect with yourself matters—it’s a form of self-care—and you’re more than just “mom.”
-That’s why, along with family travel resources, I share advice and encouragement for solo adventures—whether it’s around the world or just down the road.
+When I'm not planning our next trip, you'll find me at home in regular mom life—carpooling kids, shopping, homework, all the things, and of course the occasional binge-worthy show.
+I'm also a big believer in solo parent trips.
+Taking time to recharge and reconnect with yourself matters—it's a form of self-care—and you're more than just "mom."
+That's why, along with family travel resources, I share advice and encouragement for solo adventures—whether it's around the world or just down the road.

 Ready to start traveling with your kids?